Ships Cove to Pelorus Bridge (105 km)

-The toughest part of the Queen Charlotte track was picking the wine to pair with my steak.
+The toughest part of the Queen Charlotte track was picking what wine to pair with my steak.

 This leg of the journey was in no way physically demanding.
 A welcome surprise.